prog-1/syllabus/index.md

 # Lightning Talks

-During the course students are required to deliver 5 minute lighting talks (in a presentation format) during a lesson on a predefined topic.

-The topic for the first set of lighting talks are programming languages.
-The students should select a programming language and sign up for the presentation using a table in [this page](talks/index.md).
+During the course students are required to deliver 5 minute lighting talks (in a presentation format) during a lesson on a topic selected by a student.
+The students should sign up for the presentation using a table in [this page](talks/index.md).

 # Grading